Tuesday, October 09, 2012

 Friday, July 13, 2012

 Matthew 19:4 clearly reminds us that “In the beginning, God made them male and female.”
-Who made them male, female and gay?
-Humans did, thus, destroying the law and order of Heaven.
+Humans have destroyed the law and order of Heaven.
 Was God right in destroying Sodom and Gomorrah?
 Who else can destroy other than the One Who created?
 That is why there is judgment in the end: in order to set things right for Eternity.

 We woke up one day and saw the beauty of Nature on Discovery Channel and think that that is the entire reality of things.
 Our 2-D appreciation prevents us from seeing the 4-D reality of God’s handiwork.

 Our birthright and destiny is Eternity.
 Our parents, Adam and Eve, had it already in the beginning.
 They lost it and, yet, we got it back through their Seed – Jesus Christ.
 His resurrection proves His teachings and warnings are true.
 For proof of His resurrection, the Bible records the eyewitness accounts of those who saw, touched and talked to Jesus after He arose.
-It takes as much faith to believe them as it takes to believe there is such a thing as a third sex.
 Yes, it takes faith both to believe a truth or a lie.
 Logic must come to our aid.

-Did God consider any scientific or biological impetus to aberrant sexual behavior before burning Sodom and Gomorrah?
-No!
-Why did He not at least wait for humans to discover scientific basis for homosexuality before judging by fire and brimstone?
-Because there is no such thing!
-Or has He stopped judging because humans finally found justification for a sin so abominable He just had to show us His vengeful wrath with cataclysmic consequences?
+Has God stopped judging because humans finally found justification for a sin so abominable He just had to show us His vengeful wrath with cataclysmic consequences?
 And twice at that – no, thrice, don’t forget Pompeii!
 He has hundreds more of volcanoes and the whole Earth’s core for the final reckoning.
 (If I can scare people away from sin, it will be all worth it.)

 It is a terrible thing to fall into the hands of the mighty God.
 I would not want that to happen to friends or to any person.
 But people choose to be hard-hearted or hard-headed.
 Therefore, God has no other choice than to be iron-fisted.
 A fair warning is all that needs to be said before the whole Universe ultimately melts in fervent heat.
 And what will happen to our bodies?
 Our spirits?
 Learn from God and be prepared; that is the least you can do for your Creator, if not for your own sake.